Weebly Review: We test “free & easy” Weebly

 Weebly’s well-organized interface makes it easy to see at a glance what it has to offer.
 Like Webnode, it has a series of menus across the top for easy access to its key features.
 A simple drag and drop is all it takes to add text, images or forms to your Weebly website.

 The website doesn’t reveal too much about pricing.
-So here’s the deal: the basic package is free, but will include a small Weebly ad in your website’s footer.
+So here’s the deal: the basic package is free, but it will include a small Weebly ad in your website’s footer.

-Their paid plans consists of two tiers: Starter, which is priced at $4 and lets you fully customize your website’s footer to remove the Weebly logo.
+Their paid plans consist of two tiers: Starter, which is priced at $4 and lets you fully customize your website’s footer to remove the Weebly logo.
 It also gives you access to their premium support.
-The Pro plan is $8 per month and includes even more slick features, like site search, header slideshows as well as video and audio players.
+The Pro plan is $8 per month and includes even more slick features, such as site search, header slideshows as well as video and audio players.
 Business (25$) is the best choice if you want to run an online store with an unlimited amount of products and features like coupon codes.
 Find our detailed comparison of Weebly’s pricing options here.

 Note that you will have to pay extra for your own domain name.
-However, a .com domain will be a rather steep $39.95 per year (with discounts available for longer terms).
+However, a .com domain will be a rather steep $39.95 per year (with discounts available if you register for longer periods).

 See it in action here